gjim50701/1072-web-404632183/README.md

 If you want to open them , you need to :
 1.Open MySQL80 (Task manager > service).
-2.create the database youself(agent table and tour table).
+2.create the database youself(only 10 need).
 3.install nodemon.

 command(in the terminal of IDE):